Sex Discrimination Attorneys in New York Help Enforce Equal Pay Laws

 - Establishment – jobs must be within the same establishment which means within a “distinct, physical place of business” as opposed to part of an entire enterprise consisting of several places of business.

 Are There Exceptions to the Equal Pay Act?

 There are times men and women may receive different compensation when it does not violate the EPA.
 If an employer can demonstrate they have a bona fide merit system, seniority system or a way of measuring earnings by quality or quantity of production, unequal payments may be lawful.
 Also, if an employer can prove that a bonafide qualification other than gender is the basis for the differential, they may have a solid defense to an employee’s EPA claim.

-Gender discrimination lawyers at Leeds Brown have devoted decades to helping employees secure equal rights in New York.
+Our gender discrimination lawyers have devoted decades to helping employees secure equal rights in New York.
 We love what we do, and it’s evident in the passionate way we represent our clients.
 Contact us today at 1-800-585-4658 for a free case evaluation and to find out if you have a sex discrimination claim.
 Someone is here to answer your call 24/7.